MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Author: Michele Tobias

 **This workshop is a work in progress.
 Please check back later for the finished product.
-Target completion date: December 2020**
+Target completion date: October 27, 2020**

 This workshop will discuss approaches and guidelines for creating map figures for academic books and journals.
 We'll use QGIS to illustrate one workflow in a graphical GIS.
 This general workflow can be applied to other graphical GIS programs or even programming environments.

+In this workshop, I will assume you have an introductory understanding of common spatial data formats (raster and vector, specifically), desktop GIS in general, and QGIS specifically.
+My [Intro to Desktop GIS with QGIS Workshop](https://github.com/MicheleTobias/Intro-to-Desktop-GIS-with-QGIS) is a good introduction or resource if you need a refresher.

+# Introduction
-How are map figures different from other maps you might make? resticted size restricted color pallette
+How are map figures different from other maps you might make?
+* resticted size
+* restricted color pallette
+* citations & license for data you use

 KEY CONCEPTS: